ongyx/vgmusic.py/README.md

 (unofficial) Python API for [VGMusic](https://vgmusic.com).
 This project is in no way affiliated with or sponsered by Mike Newman or any of the staff at VGMusic.

+## Caches

+vgmusic.py relies heavily on caches to avoid downloading VGMusic pages repeatedly; the CLI auto-caches for you into a `cache.json` file.

+An example of a cache file is at the root of this repo; it is a pre-parsed full dump of info (direct links, authors, etc.) on all the songs currently on VGMusic.
+It weighs in at ~8.5 MB right now (as JSON; experimentation with msgpack yielded ~5 MB of data.)

 ## Usage

 Thoughout these examples, we will be using the `API` object as the api: